-This project focuses on practices in domestic parliaments in Germany, France, Italy and The Netherlands and the ideas that domestic parliamentarians themselves convey with respect to financial solidarity in the EU and the democratic legitimacy of the EU’s macro-economic coordination during the two recent crisis events that are central to the evolution of the Economic and Monetary Union: the Eurozone and the Covid-19 crises.
+This project focuses on practices in domestic parliaments in Germany and France and the ideas that domestic parliamentarians themselves convey with respect to financial solidarity in the EU and the democratic legitimacy of the EU’s macro-economic coordination during the two recent crisis events that are central to the evolution of the Economic and Monetary Union: the Eurozone and the Covid-19 crises.

 The project pursues a number of questions, such as the following:

 - How are solidarity and the democratic legitimacy of EU mechanisms framed in parliamentary debates?